thinkbigthings/seebie/server/README.md

     app.security.rememberMe.key=0ef16205-ba16-4154-b843-8bd1709b1ef4

+Since the test value is set inside the test configuration, we do not need to set the value in GitHub Actions.

 When running from the IDE it should be configured as an environment variable in a Run/Debug Configuration in IntelliJ: